-Does ‘Elf on the Shelf’ Teach Kids It’s Alright to be Spied on?
+Does ‘Elf on the Shelf’ Teach Kids It’s Alright to be Spied On?

-Here's what else is being said about our seasonal 'friend'.
+Here's what else is being said about our seasonal "friend."

 She calls the elf "an external form of non-familial surveillance."
 Okay, if you're going to call my, I mean Tara's elf a name, at least use words that normal parents can understand.

-Finally, this is what I say to Ms. Pinto is 'phttttttt' and Merry Christmas from Suzie, Tara and the rest our family.
+I don't know about all that hullabaloo but I know how much Tara looks forward to finding Suzie every morning, even at the age of 15.
+Finally, this is what I say to Ms. Pinto is 'phttttttt' and Merry Christmas from Suzie, Tara and the rest of our family.